Congenital adrenal hyperplasia due to 3β-hydroxysteroid dehydrogenase deficiency: Diagnosis

 Like the other forms of CAH, suspicion of severe 3β-HSD CAH is usually raised by the appearance of the genitalia at birth or by development of a salt-wasting crisis in the first month of life.
+These severe, classical forms can be observed at birth by the following symptoms: boys may not develop masculine characteristics fully, while girls may have an enlarged clitoris.
+Both boys and girls may have problems with retaining salt (sodium) in their bodies.
+If the condition appears later in life (late onset, non-classical forms), there may be a short period of rapid growth.
+Still, ultimately, the individual may end up being shorter than expected because their bones mature faster.
+It is common for people with this condition to have difficulty getting pregnant or fathering children.
+In females, there may be signs of hyperandrogenism.
 The diagnosis is usually confirmed by the distinctive pattern of adrenal steroids: elevated pregnenolone, 17α-hydroxypregnenolone, DHEA, and renin.
 In clinical circumstances this form of CAH has sometimes been difficult to distinguish from the more common 21-hydroxylase deficient CAH because of the 17α-hydroxypregnenolone elevation, or from simple premature adrenarche because of the DHEA elevation.

 Management

 Some of the childhood management issues are similar those of 21-hydroxylase deficiency: